← Back to blogKnowledge worker tempted to bypass a strict website blocker—why hard app blockers fail and friction-based focus tools work better

 • focus

-• macos
+• chrome-extension

 Every knowledge worker knows the routine.
 You have a critical deadline, a blank IDE, or a complex strategic brief to write.
 Yet, within ten minutes, your fingers autonomously execute the keyboard shortcuts for Twitter, LinkedIn, or your favorite news site.